baking-bad/sandboxed-node/README.md

 In order to get bytes, prepend 4 byte prefix and then encode using BSON.

 ### Preapply a block header with protocol constants
 Fitness is set to 1 (at the genesis).
+For signing use "edsk31vznjHSSpGExDMHYASz45VZqXN4DPxvsa4hAyY8dHM28cZzp6" private key aka "activator" or "dictator".

 ```
 POST http://localhost:8732/chains/main/blocks/genesis/helpers/preapply/block?timestamp=1614845848